ray-project/ray-llm/README.md

 and multi-node deployments.
 RayLLM can scale to zero and create new model replicas (each composed of multiple GPU workers) in response to demand.

-## Contributions

-We are also interested in accepting contributions.
-Those could be anything from a new evaluator, to integrating a new model with a yaml file, to more.
-Feel free to post an issue first to get our feedback on a proposal first, or just file a PR and we commit to giving you prompt feedback.

-We use `pre-commit` hooks to ensure that all code is formatted correctly.
-Make sure to `pip install pre-commit` and then run `pre-commit install`.
-You can also run `./format` to run the hooks manually.

 # Getting started